edvinanet/tls-o-matic/README.md

 Automated self-tests of TLS.
 Set up for the #MoreCrypto /#MeraKrypto Meetup in Stockholm in March 2015.

-Tests 1-16 are tests of certificate validation.
+Tests 1-17 are tests of certificate validation.

 Test 20 is based on recommendations from bettercrypto.org on how to configure Apache HTTPD for a strong server.
 Test 21 is a test of weak crypto.
 An application that wants to claim to be secure today should not connect to a server configured like this.
 Test 22 is focusing on modern Perfect Forward Secrecy encryption.

+Test 30-32 are of elliptic curve certificates

+Note that this repository will always be ahead of the web site.
+I test stuff here, then publish on the web site.

 The main site is at http://www.tls-o-matic.com